 Statements about fault, liability, or false claims need to be carefully considered.
-Getting real advice from an attorney is the smart move.
+Learning about Getting real advice and have the LLC liability explained by an attorney is an smart move .
 As the old adage goes, “If in doubt, don’t.”

 It is not likely that you will be able to resolve every problem or that you can convert an unhappy customer into a happy one.
 Some people are committed to being angry and perpetually in conflict.
 The main reason you make the effort and take the time to respond is because of what it communicates to your potential customers.

 Below are some helpful articles and blog posts.
 Please share yours as well.

 - Edit, Remove, and Respond to Reviews – Tools for Conflict Resolution from the Solas Web Design blog